smartdevicelink/sdl_core_guides/docs/Developer Documentation/ResumeController/index.md

 ![ExtensionPendingResumptionHandler](./assets/extension_pending_resumption_handler.png)
 |||

-For subscriptions resumption plugin calls `ExtensionPendingResumptionHandler::HandleResumptionSubscriptionRequest(app_extension, subscriber, application)`
+For subscriptions resumption plugin calls `ExtensionPendingResumptionHandler::HandleResumptionSubscriptionRequest(app_extension, application)`

-`subscriber` here is `ResumptionDataProcessor::WaitForResponse` function for `ResumptionDataProcessor`  for tracking list of sent requests to HMI and track if all requests have been processed before responding to the RegisterAppInterface request.

 `ExtensionPendingResumptionHandler` sends requests to HMI for all subscriptions available in `app_extension` and tracks responses with the `on_event` method inherited from `EventObserver`.

 In the case some subscription request to the HMI was already sent but the response was not received yet,`ExtensionPendingResumptionHandler` will not send an additional request to HMI but store internally that appropriate subscription resumption is "frozen".
 When the response is received from the HMI, SDL will manage both resumptions according to response data.
-For "frozen" resumptions ExtensionPendingResumptionHandler will raise an event so that `subscriber` (ResumeDataProcessor) will receive this event and understand it as response from HMI.
+For "frozen" resumptions ExtensionPendingResumptionHandler will raise an event so that  `ResumeDataProcessor` will receive this event and understand it as response from HMI.

 |||
 Subscriptions restore sequence :